swethadevi/Angular-FirstProgram/readme.md

 ## ****ANGULAR  First Program**** !!

- This repository is the Angular7 project, Basic Structure of an Hello World Program.my first hello world program in angular.
+ This repository is the Angular7 project, Basic Structure of an Hello World Program.
+My first hello world program in angular.

 ### Versions: